geomoose/gm3/docs/quickstart.md

 ## Create your fork

 GeoMoose contributions are done using Pull Requests.
-You can read more about [https://help.github.com/articles/about-pull-requests/](pull requests on GitHub.)
+You can read more about [pull requests on GitHub.](https://help.github.com/articles/about-pull-requests/)

-<a class="github-button" href="https://github.com/geomoose/gm3/fork" aria-label="Fork geomoose/gm3 on GitHub">Fork</a>
+<a target="_blank" class="github-button" href="https://github.com/geomoose/gm3/fork" aria-label="Fork geomoose/gm3 on GitHub">Click here to create your own Fork</a>

 ## Cloning the repositories